monaka9/MatchUp/README.md

 This project is done following the instructions of this video, but instead of matching just based on gender, I modified it to match based on shared personality tags and shared events of interest.
 Video: https://www.youtube.com/watch?v=Q70IMS-Qnjk

 Issues: The front end code could be optimized to look cleaner.

+How to run: Add your own uri from MongoDB into the server index.js file, make sure the packages are installed, and run using 'npm start:frontend' in matchup folder directory and 'npm start:backend' in server directory.